 The time for everyone to learn the show from top to bottom and get a sense of how it works, what is needed to tell the story, learn the music and the blocking, etc.

-Call Time: The time you are to show up for rehearsal or performance, as dictated by your SM.
+- Call Time: The time you have to show up for rehearsal or performance, as dictated by your SM.
 This will either be sent to you via call, text, or email.
 It is non-negotiable.

 The most amazing and stressful part of the process.
 These are the days when all of the collaborators are in the theater working to put the pieces together and create a (hopefully) cohesive vision.

-10 out of 12: Some days in tech will be designated a 12-hour work day, 10 of those hours spent working with 2 hours allowed for meals and breaks.
+- 10 out of 12: Some days in tech will be designated a 12-hour workday, 10 of those hours spent working with two hours allowed for meals and breaks.

 Performances that occur directly after tech in which paying audience members come to see the show before it’s officially open but rehearsals and fine-tuning happen during the day.

-Critics: Once the show is “frozen,” critics from various news agencies are then invited to see the show.
-Their reviews will be released the late in the night or the day after...
+- Critics: Once the show is “frozen,” critics from various news agencies are then invited to see the show.
+Their reviews will be released late in the night or the day after...

-House Seats: A certain number of prime seats, usually in the orchestra or front mezz, that are held aside for special guests and/or friends of the creative team.
+- House Seats: A certain number of prime seats, usually in the orchestra or front mezz, that are held aside for special guests or friends of the creative team.
 These seats are sold at face value.